None of Us Knew What to Say

 Enter your email address to receive notifications for author Lauren Aimee Curtis

-You have been added to the notification list for author Lauren Aimee Curtis
+Confirmation link sent to your email to add you to notification list for author Lauren Aimee Curtis

 Her species procreates through a sacred sermonic skin grafting ritual, but the idea of sex with a teenage human male she found truly grotesque.